kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 ### Closeness centrality

 Centrality algorithms are among the most commonly used algorithms in graph data science.
+At a high-level, centrality algorithms are used to identify "important" nodes - specifically, nodes that serve the role of connecting many other nodes in the graph.
+Suppose the owner of our transaction graph is an e-commerce company, and that the company wants to promote its "important merchants" to attract more customers to its network.
+Centrality metrics, similar to the popular PageRank metric, are concrete ways to order nodes in terms of "importance".
-They are used to detect nodes that spread information efficiently, or that are important in some way by measuring how central a node is relative to the group.
-Closeness centrality[^2] is different from common algorithms like PageRank or degree centrality in that they indicate how _close_ a node is to all other nodes.
-It is calculated as the average of the shortest path length from the node to every other node in the network in the graph.

-For this metric, we will first isolate the full subgraph of clients, merchants and transactions, not just those in the vicinity of disputed transactions.
+Closeness centrality[^2] measures how close a node `n` is to all other nodes by calculating the *average* of the shortest path length from `n` to every other node in the graph.
+For this example, we will first isolate the full subgraph of all clients, merchants and transactions, not just those in the vicinity of disputed transactions.

 ```py